-Every B2B marketer understands that people do business with those whom they know, like, and trust.
+Every B2B founder, marketer, executive, or coach understands that people do business with those whom they know, like, and trust.

 On top of this, sales and the buyer’s journey have changed drastically in recent years.

-Personally, I’ve always followed the mantra of “leading with value,” and have openly shared my tips and playbooks with my audience.
-This has helped me earn the respect, awareness and trust of potential buyers.
+At Speak On Podcasts, we’ve always followed the mantra of “leading with value,” and have openly shared our tips and playbooks with thousands of people worldwide.
+This has helped us to earn the respect, awareness and trust of potential customers.

-Having this “give first” mentality has allowed me to increase buyers’ awareness of the brands I work for (as well as my own personal brand) and ultimately close more deals.
+Having this “give first” mentality has allowed us to increase buyers’ awareness of the brands we work for (as well as our personal brands) and ultimately close more deals.

 Lead generation strategies